• Skip to primary navigation

 English peas are also known as "green peas".
 They are not the same as snap peas or sugar snap peas.

 The primary difference is their pod.
 A green pea pod is waxy and fibrous where a snap or sugar pea pod is softer and edible.
-You'll want to make sure you use "frozen peas," "frozen English peas," or "frozen green peas."

 Here's what you'll need

-A bag of frozen sweet peas, and a simple mixture of mayonnaise, a red onion, sour cream, sharp cheddar cheese, apple cider vinegar, salt & pepper.
-That's it!!!
+A bag of frozen sweet peas, and a simple mixture of mayonnaise, red onion, sour cream, sharp cheddar cheese, apple cider vinegar, salt & pepper.
+That’s it!!!

 I've never made english pea salad with canned peas - always frozen.
 Canned peas have been parboiled and are in a salty brine which not only darkens the color of the peas, but it also gives a "metallic" flavor.
 I recommed using frozen peas for best results.